lkhphuc/jupyter-kernel.nvim/README.md

 - Result from LSP hover with same object:
 ![Screenshot 2023-02-24 at 15 24 01](https://user-images.githubusercontent.com/12573521/221217272-03676fd6-ed59-4dc3-8e03-4a8e66931fcb.png)

-## AutoCompletion with nvim-cmp
+## Auto Completion with nvim-cmp
 ![Screenshot 2023-02-24 at 15 25 55](https://user-images.githubusercontent.com/12573521/221217793-c6f12569-6049-4427-855d-15e850d889f3.png)

+## Send code to execute in kernel
+Very basic functionality to send code to directly to kernel in normal and visual mode.

 ## Non-features
-This plugin will only implement features that receives information from Jupyter Kernel back to Neovim.
-For controlling or sending code to kernel from Neovim, uses your favorite Neovim plugins or directly through Jupyter Console or Jupyter Notebook.
+No fancy display of execution outputs, as it would complicate the plugin a lot by having async code check if execution is complete or not.
+Use this alongside your terminal/qt console for basic text and image display, or notebook if you need fancy widgets or latex.

 # Setup